-Frances Jones offers psychotherapy and counseling for individuals, couples, groups, and adult siblings in Berkeley.
+Frances Jones offers psychotherapy and counseling for individuals, couples, and adult siblings in Oakland.
 Specializations include grief and sudden loss, dysfunctional family of origin, pregnancy, biracial and bicultural issues, dating and relationship blocks, premarital issues, and and stuck couple dynamics.
 Frances welcomes clients from LGBTQ+ communities.
 Her approach is relational, collaborative, and humorous.
 Her office is close to public transportation, and she invites clients from Berkeley, Oakland, Emeryville, Alameda, Albany, Walnut Creek, San Leandro, and elsewhere in the East Bay.